Democracies of the Alps. Issues, practices and ideals of politics in mountain communities, 1300-1500

 Introduction

 DEMALPS studies late medieval mountain areas as the cradle of radically new political experiences, inspired by original values and practices of self-governance.
-The focus of the project is on the fourteenth- and fifteenth-century Western Alps, a broad territory (including modern French, Italian, and Swiss regions) which saw unprecedented political unrest and experimentation with forms and institutions.
+The focus of the project is on the fourteenth- and fifteenth-century Western Alps, a broad territory (including modern French, Italian and Swiss regions) which saw unprecedented political unrest and experimentation with forms and institutions.

-Political Landscape
+Political Context

 This area was marked by numerous efforts at, and more than a few successes in, establishing autonomous collective governments.
-As a research opportunity, this branch of the Alps is characterised by an unparalleled abundance of exceptional rural sources for investigating this phenomenon:
+As a research opportunity, this branch of the Alps is characterised by an unparalleled abundance of exceptional rural sources for investigating this phenomenon: the registers of council proceedings, which reported the local assemblies’ composition, debates, and decisions over time.

-This rich corpus of sources, mostly scattered across local municipal archives, offers extraordinary insight into the Alpine inhabitants’ political ideals and connections, with forms of government and practices of political participation vividly emerging from the registers.
+This rich corpus of sources, mostly scattered across local municipal archives, offers an extraordinary insight into the Alpine inhabitants’ political ideals and connections, with forms of government and practices of political participation vividly emerging from the registers.

 To explore such a large and diverse region, DEMALPS will adopt an interdisciplinary approach combining: